TLC Talks New Album, Snoop Dogg, and '90s Fashion Trends

 RELATED: TLC’s Kickstarter-Funded Album Finally Has an Official Drop Date

-Social media has really opened the lines of communication too, which wasn't around back when you first started out.
-How are you adjusting?
+Social media has really opened the lines of communication too, which wasn't around when you first started out.
+Do you love it or hate it?

 T-Boz: Honestly, we really both don't like it.